 We take a look at “Accessible-Coconut”, – a friendly Linux for Visually Impaired Users.
 We covered the features, utilities, download details, and a brief review of this distro.

 There are few free and open-source Linux distributions out there that are designed for visually impaired or challenged people.
 They often wonder – which free Linux distribution is suitable for me?
 There are very few of them, really.
-Although the mainstream Ubuntu, Fedora can be configured with additional applications such as screen reader, etc; they require more time and effort to make it suitable for Visually Impaired people.
+Although the mainstream Ubuntu and Fedora can be configured with additional applications such as screen reader, etc., they require more time and effort to make them suitable for Visually Impaired people.

 But the dedicated distros are pre-loaded with applications for visually impaired persons and settings to tweak them.

 Accessible-Coconut – Linux for the visually impaired